taha-parsayan/AI-driven-Classification-of-Alzheimers-Disease-and-Mild-Cognitive-Impairment/README.md

 ### Our Dataset

-We collected a dataset consisting of MRI T1-W, FDG-PET, comorbidities, and demographic information (age and gender) for 300 subjects from the ADNI database.
+We collected a dataset consisting of MRI T1-W, FDG-PET, comorbidities, and demographic information for all subjects from the ADNI database.
 The dataset template template has been added to the repository as Features-template.xlsx

 ## Data Analysis